kvz/airbud/README.md

 ### Releasing

 Releasing a new version to npmjs.org can be done via `make release-major` (or minor / patch, depending on the [semantic versioning](http://semver.org/) impact of your changes).
-This will
+This:

- - update the `package.json`
+ - updates the `package.json`
- - save a release commit with the updated version in Git
+ - saves a release commit with the updated version in Git
- - push to Github
+ - pushes to GitHub
- - publish to npmjs.org
+ - publishes to npmjs.org

 ## Authors